 The plant is very distinctive and has a blackish-red infloresence which bursts up through the earth from an extensive underground rhizome system.
 Cynomorium coccineum has no green pigment and is unable to synthesise (make from sunlight) its own food.
 It steals its nutrients from the roots of other plants.

-The photograph on this page was taken in the Algarve, in Portugal.
+The photographs shown on this page were taken in the Algarve, southern Portugal.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...